truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateSCALE.md

 {{< trueimage src="/images/SCALE/23.10/ManualUpdateScreen.png" alt="System Manual Update SCALE" id="4: System Manual Update SCALE" >}}

 Click **Choose File** to locate the update file on the system.
 Select a temporary location to store the update file.
-Select **Memory Device** or to keep a copy in the server, select one of the mount locations on the dropdown list.
+Select **Memory Device** or select one of the mount locations on the dropdown list to keep a copy in the server.

 Click **Apply Update** to start the update process.
 A status window opens and displays the installation progress.
 When complete, a **Restart** window opens.